 Overview

-This library provides vernacular files containing tactics for simplifying the proofs of inequalities on expressions of real numbers for the Coq proof assistant.
+This library provides vernacular files containing tactics for simplifying the proofs of inequalities on expressions of real numbers for the Rocq proof assistant.

 This package is free software; you can redistribute it and/or